Trauma Releasing Exercise Workshop & Module 1 Certification Training, January 2020

 Certificate & CEUs

-A certificate of completion will be provided upon workshop completion listing 18 contact hours.
+A Certificate of Completion will be provided upon workshop completion documenting 18 contact hours.

-1 Graduate Credit from University of the Pacific, 18 Clock Hours and/or CEUs available.
+1 graduate credit available from University of the Pacific/Benerd College, 18 Clock Hours and/or CEUs.

-Training also qualifies as 18 hours of CE towards Yoga Alliance continuing education requirements for existing RYTs (Yoga Alliance requires that RYTs submit a minimum of 30 hours every three years.)
+Training also qualifies as 18 hours of CE toward Yoga Alliance continuing education requirements for existing RYTs (Yoga Alliance requires that RYTs submit a minimum of 30 hours every three years).

 For more specific information on the certification program contact [email protected]

 $395 Workshop Fee ($450 after Dec 1, 2019)